wso2/docs-ei/en/micro-integrator/docs/administer-and-observe/logs/monitoring_logs.md

     is rotated on a daily basis.
 -->

-### Configuring access logs for the PassThrough and NIO transports (Service/API invocation)
+### Configuring access logs for the PassThrough transport (Service/API invocation)

 !!! note
-    Access logs for the PassThrough/NIO transports log the request and the response on **two** separate log lines.
+    Access logs for the PassThrough transport log the request and the response on **two** separate log lines.

-By default, access logs related to service/API invocation are disabled for performance reasons in the above products.
-You should enable these access log only for troubleshooting errors.
+By default, access logs related to service/API invocation are enabled.
+You can disable these access log.
 Follow the steps given below to enable access logs for the PassThrough transport:

-1. Change the log level from `           WARN          ` to `           INFO          ` for the following entry in the `           MI_HOME/conf/log4j.properties          ` configuration file.
+1. Change the log level to `           WARN          ` for the following entry in the `           MI_HOME/conf/log4j2.properties          ` configuration file.

     ``` xml
-    log4j.logger.org.apache.synapse.transport.http.access=INFO
+    logger.PassThroughAccess.name = org.apache.synapse.transport.http.access
+    logger.PassThroughAccess.level = INFO
+    ```

+    Then add to the loggers list by comma-separate
+    ```xml
+    loggers = PassThroughAccess, AUDIT_LOG, SERVICE_LOGGER, trace-messages,
     ```

 2. You can customize the format of this access log by changing the following property values in the `MI_HOME/conf/access-log.properties` configuration file.
 If this file does not exist in the product by default, you can create a new file with the following parameters.